Stuycs-K/finalproject-10-liu-chenrui-pang-renxuan-woo-ronnie/DEVLOG-Ronnie.md

 ### 2025-06-03 - Slides, README, and Video Outline

 We finalized the slides, README, and video outline together.
 We also did some final testing to make sure all the code works.
+We then recorded the video.